Reality-Reimagined/formflow/formflow2/project/README.md

 We welcome contributions!
 Please see our contributing guidelines for more details.

+to do
+Now all the pages should be properly linked and working.
+The Analytics page shows charts and metrics, the Settings page has all the necessary configuration options, and the Help & Support page provides documentation and support resources.

+Would you like me to:

+Implement the Create Invoice functionality
+Implement the Create Client functionality
+Add form embedding capabilities
+Enhance the global search functionality
+Let me know which task you'd like me to tackle next!

 ## License

 MIT License - feel free to use this project for your own purposes.